-As it rolls, the electrons closest to the balloon are constantly being forced away, causing the positively charged area closest to the balloon to be attracted to the can.
+As it rolls, the electrons in the can closest to the balloon are constantly being forced away, causing the positively charged area of the can closest to the balloon to be attracted to the balloon.
 As a result, as long as the balloon is held just in front of the can, the can will roll towards it.

 The attraction between protons and electrons also makes clothes stick together in the dryer.
 When you dry clothes in the dryer, different fabrics rub together.
 As a result, electrons from a cotton sock (for instance) may rub off onto a polyester shirt, causing them to stick together and even make sparks when you pull them apart.

 You may have used anti-static sheets in your dryer.
 As these sheets bounce around with your clothes, they add a uniform anti-static coating to the fabric.
 Rather than cotton rubbing against polyester, you've got the anti-static coating on the cotton rubbing against the anti-static coating on the polyester.
 No electrons rub off—therefore, no static cling.